Canadian Gambling Laws & Legislation

 In 1995, a company called Starnet Communications was created in Vancouver with the goal of developing, licensing, and providing Internet gambling technology and websites for casinos and sportsbooks.
 Because of the sketchy Criminal Code, the company set up offshore companies to carry out operations of the site.
 But the RCMP wasn't impressed.
 IN 1999, they raided the Vancouver offices, arguing that because the email servers were located in Canada, they were in violation of the criminal code even though the gaming servers were located offshore.

-Legal Canadian Casinos
+Legal Canadian Online Casinos & Gambling?

 That's not to say that every company operating from Canada since 1999 has been in violation of the law.